Skip to main content

 Like smart meters, they will not cut your emissions on their own.
 Nonetheless, smart tariffs are an important part of addressing our energy-related emissions across the country as a whole.

-The amount of clean energy we have available as a country will vary moment by moment.
+The amount of clean energy we have available in the UK will vary moment by moment.

-In order to transition to more clean energy then, we will need to become more savvy about our energy use.
+In order to transition to more clean energy, we will need to become more savvy about our energy use.
 Individual households can help with this.
 For example, if you have an electric car, you will want to charge when it’s windy or overnight when fewer people have energy needs.

 A smart tariff will help you do this - and reward you for it – by telling you when energy prices are low.
 Low prices means that supply is outstripping demand, generally indicating the proportion from renewables is high at that time.